Do I need to apply for a Schengen Visa to travel to Europe?

 You do not need a separate Schengen Visa for every country you wish to visit.
 If you intend to travel to several countries within the Schengen Area, you only need to apply for a visa in the country where your stay will be the longest.
 If you intend to stay the same length of time in each country, you must apply for your Schengen Visa at the consulate of the country you will visit first.

 You can find out everything you need to know about the Schengen area here.

 All the different types of schengen visas are here.

 What are the required documents when applying for a Schengen Visa?

 To apply for a Schengen visa you need to provide the following documents:

-- Your passport.
-Its expiration date should be minimum 3 months beyond the date when you will leave the Schengen area -
+Your passport.
+Its expiration date should have a minimum of three months after the date you leave the Schengen Area

-- A document exposing your itinerary and your travel arrangements: local authorities need to know where and how you intend to move around, therefore you are asked to provide proof of your means of transportation (plane, train or bus tickets, invoices for rental cars).
+A document detailing your itinerary and your travel arrangements: local authorities need to know where and how you intend to move around, so you are asked to provide proof of your means of transportation (plane, train, or bus tickets, invoices for rental cars)

 More information on the required documents for a Schengen visa application.